octopize/avatar-paper/README.md

 It is written in Python and R.

 - `git lfs pull` download large file using `git lfs`, can take around 30min.
-- Run the following command in a terminal.  `jupyter notebook # open a notebook`
+- Run the following command in a terminal.  `make notebook # open a notebook`
-- Open notebook - such as `messageAB_aids.ipynb`.
+- Open notebook - such as `Panel_ABC.ipynb`.
-- For R kernel: install required packages with the command line `install.packages('PACKAGE_NAME')` if it was not done previously.
 - Run the cells.

 ## Structure